Chunkys0up7/AttemptTwoPractioner/docs/performance_monitoring.md

 ## Usage Notes

-- Use `/metrics/report` for dashboards, admin review, or troubleshooting.
+- Use `/metrics/dashboard` for admin dashboards or monitoring UIs.
-- Use `/metrics/reset` for manual cleanup/testing.
+- Use `/metrics/report` for detailed metrics and alert review.
+- Alerts are in-memory only and reset every 24 hours or via the reset endpoint.